titouancreach/geopictures-visu/README.md

 When clicking on a picture, it appears full size.

 ![Error](./screenshot/error_msg.png)
-Photo with no geotags are handled and doesn't prevent other photos to load.
+Photo with no geotags is handled and doesn't prevent other photos to load.

 ## Install